A general identity for umbral operators and a special subclass: Abstract

 \section{Abstract}

 We prove a new universal identity for umbral operators.
-This motivates the definition of a subclass obeying a simplified identity, which we then fully characterize.
+This motivates the definition of a subclass satisfying a simplified identity, which we fully characterize.
 The results are illustrated with common examples of the theory of umbral calculus.